- Explain the basic principles of the theory of evolution by natural selection, genetic variation, and mutation

 Many people with sickle-cell anemia—and the particular genetic mutation that causes it—die at an early age.
-While the notion of “survival of the fittest” may suggest that people suffering from this disease have a low survival rate and therefore the disease will become less common, this is not the case.
+While the notion of “survival of the fittest” may suggest that people suffering from this disorder have a low survival rate and therefore the disorder will become less common, this is not the case.
 Despite the negative evolutionary effects associated with this genetic mutation, the sickle-cell gene remains relatively common among people of African descent.
 Why is this?
 The explanation is illustrated with the following scenario.

 Imagine two young women—Luwi and Sena—sisters in rural Zambia, Africa.
 Luwi carries the gene for sickle-cell anemia; Sena does not carry the gene.
 Sickle-cell carriers have one copy of the sickle-cell gene but do not have full-blown sickle-cell anemia.
 They experience symptoms only if they are severely dehydrated or are deprived of oxygen (as in mountain climbing).
 Carriers are thought to be immune from malaria (an often deadly disease that is widespread in tropical climates) because changes in their blood chemistry and immune functioning prevent the malaria parasite from having its effects (Gong, Parikh, Rosenthal, & Greenhouse, 2013).
 However, full-blown sickle-cell anemia, with two copies of the sickle-cell gene, does not provide immunity to malaria.